Difference between

-Difference between Iterator and ListIterator in Java
+Iterator and ListIterator in Java?

-Difference between Iterator and ListIterator in Java?
+differences between Iterator and ListIterator in Java, but the most significant

 Unfortunately, ListIterator only supports the List interface, you cannot use it to traverse over Map or Set in Java.
 That was the basic difference between Iterator and ListIterator class, let's see a couple of more to answer this question in detail on the Java interviews.